DarkStoorM/JumpRoyale/wip_README.md

 ## Character Choice

 Old codebase had a hardcoded maximum value, this should be delegated to the sprite handler class, that should automatically calculate and store the maximum amount of possible characters.

 ---

+## Make a new background

+In the old codebase there were 7 (? :thinking:) different backgrounds, chosen randomly.
+Find out if it's going to look better if the backgrounds are darker, possibly create something completely new.

+---